F1ashhimself/electricitybot/README.md

 2. start docker container with `e f1ashhimself/electricitybot` Do not forget to create enviroment variables with `API_TOKEN`, `CHAT_ID` and `IP_TO_CHECK` prior run.

-## Using with Tread in Group chats
+## Using with Topic in Group chats
-Create `THREAD_ID` value for `message_thread_id` (please find [Bot API documentation](https://core.telegram.org/bots/api#sendmessage)) in `.env` file or pass `THREAD_ID` enviroment variable into container to send notification to selected Tread in Group chats with over 100 members where Tread enabled.
-Bot will sent notofaction to Tread called `General` for Group chats with Tread if `THREAD_ID` is not set.
+Create `THREAD_ID` value for `message_thread_id` (please find [Bot API documentation](https://core.telegram.org/bots/api#sendmessage)) in `.env` file or pass `THREAD_ID` enviroment variable into container to send notification to selected Topic in Group chats with over 100 members where Topic enabled.
+Bot will sent notofaction to Topic called `General` for Group chats with Topic if `THREAD_ID` is not set.